React to Falls Prevention

 React to Falls Prevention is applicable across all care settings including domiciliary care and can be used by health professionals and informal cares alike.

-The campaign resource consists of five parts with accompanying documents to view or download which homes can work through themselves or have formal training from the CCG.
+The campaign resource consists of five parts with accompanying documents to view or download which homes can work through themselves or have formal face to face training.
 The resources can all be found below :

 Prior to viewing the slides, It is advisable for all staff to watch all 5 parts of the ‘React to Falls film’ as these will give a good baseline knowledge of both recognising an individual’s falls risks and the steps that can be taken to reduce these risks.
 The Film can be found at www.reactto.co.uk